Bohemian Grove: History

-Former U.S. president Herbert Hoover was inducted into the Old Guard on March 4, 1953; he had joined the club exactly 40 years prior, which is the requirement for the status.
-Redwood branches from the Grove were flown to the Waldorf Astoria Hotel in New York City, where they were used to decorate a banquet room for the celebration.
-In his acceptance speech, Hoover compared the honor of the "Old Guard" status to his frequent role as veteran counselor to later presidents.
+Former U.S. president Herbert Hoover was inducted into the club's Old Guard on March 4, 1953, having joined the Bohemian Club exactly 40 years earlier, the requirement for this status.

+Redwood branches from the Grove were flown to the Waldorf Astoria Hotel in New York City to decorate a banquet room for the occasion.
+In his acceptance speech, Hoover compared the honor of Old Guard status to his role as a senior adviser to later presidents.